cdale77/active_job_status/README.md

     # config/initializers/active_job_status.rb
     ActiveJobStatus.store = ActiveSupport::Cache::MemoryStore.new

 If you are using Resque or Sidekiq, or have Redis in your stack already for another reason, it's a good idea to tell ActiveJobStatus to use Redis for storing job metadata.
 To do so, you'll first need to configure ActiveSupport::Cache to use Redis for it's store (perhaps by using [this gem](https://github.com/redis-store/redis-rails)).
 Then use the following initializer to tell ActiveJob to use the proper store.
 ActiveJob status will detect Redis and use some nice optimizations.

     # config/initializers/active_job_status.rb
     ActiveJobStatus.store = ActiveSupport::Cache::RedisStore.new
+    # or if you are using https://github.com/sorentwo/readthis
+    ActiveJobStatus.store = ActiveSupport::Cache::ReadthisStore.new

 ## Usage